guberger/DRAFT_Tool_CEGIS_Polyhedral_Barrier_SMT_Python/README.md

-Generation of polyhedral CLFs using Gurobi and Z3 in Python.
+Generation of polyhedral barrier functions using Gurobi and Z3 in Python.